Rural areas held back by housing and infrastructure woes, report warns

 The rural economy is being held back by a lack of affordable housing, supermarket price-wars, poor public transport and broadband connections, according to a new report.

-The cross-party group of MPs and Peers found that the rural economy was 18% less productive than the national average.
+The cross-party group of MPs and peers found the rural economy was 18% less productive than the national average.
 If this gap was reduced it could add £43bn to the UK economy.

 The government said it welcomed the report, and that it was providing £2.6bn to rural areas.